devbridge/jQuery-Autocomplete/readme.md

         * `dataType`: type of data returned from server.
 Either 'text' (default) or 'jsonp', which will cause the autocomplete to use jsonp.
 You may return a json object in your callback when using jsonp.
         * `showNoSuggestionNotice`: Default `false`.
 When no matching results, display a notification label.
         * `noSuggestionNotice`: Default `No results`.
 Text for no matching results label.
+        * `orientation`: Default `bottom`.
+Vertical orientation of the displayed suggestions, available values are `auto`, `top`, `bottom`.
+          If set to `auto`, the suggestions will be orientated it the way that place them closer to middle of the view port.

 Autocomplete instance has following methods: